Yoga Wellness Educator. Certified to teach Hatha Yoga, Meditation, Pilates, Reiki. Yoga Therapy Foundations program. I love to write.

 - Psychotherapy if needed, especially when we experience trauma or a tragic loss.
 Life happens.

 - Avoiding negative people if and when possible.
-We don’t want their negative attitude to rub on us.
+We want to avoid having their negative attitude rub on us.

 - Taking care of our health and paying attention to signals from our bodies.
 Some nerves in the stomach react when the brain is prompted by something.

 - Exercising in a reasonable manner without excess.
 The kind of exercise that is suitable for us individually.

 - Paying attention to our intuitions.
 For those who have yet to fully develop their intuition, there are exercises to improve insights and gut feelings.

 - Reading uplifting books or articles.

 - Listening to uplifting conversations, or attending uplifting talks.

 - Taking up a meditative hobby that requires a repetitive action.
 This kind of repetition frees our worrying mind so we can focus on and enjoy the present moment.
 Knitting is an example of a meditative hobby.